Little Mix’s Jesy Nelson never stood a chance inside fame’s gilded cage

 Not all of us, granted.
 But being surrounded by unrealistic beauty ideas has been unconsciously absorbed.
 Filters, perfect lives, faux-happiness abounds on social media.
 Why are we still playing this game?

 While we continue to nod along with the idea that being skinny and perfect is every woman’s sole motivation in life, mental health problems will continue to mount

 Jesy Nelson called it out.
-She felt it, she almost died because of it, she highlighted it and now she’s walking away from it.
+She felt it, she almost died because of it, she highlighted it and now she has walked away from it.
 While we continue to nod along with the idea that being skinny and perfect is every woman’s sole motivation in life, mental health problems will continue to mount.

 We can’t ignore the metaphoric body pile in the corner for much longer.
 Jesy Nelson did what she had to do.
 She is a normal human girl.
 But in a world where you can’t fit in unless you follow the ‘code’ for being in the spotlight, she never really had a chance.